OmarrSakr/Pharmacy-Management/README.md

 ---
 ## 🔄 Future Enhancements:

-- `Database` Integration (e.g., SQL Server) for more reliable and scalable data management.
 - User Authentication System for `secure` access to the application.
 - Responsive UI with potential dark mode support for improved user experience.
 - This project demonstrates how C# Windows Forms can be used for building structured and efficient pharmacy management systems, with easy data handling and modular design.